 Sewn Kitchen Accessories To Make This Season

 You can probably say I’m the ultimate all-around homemaker.
 I maintain a garden, I DIY stuff around the house and make some mean pumpkin pies.
-This fall and winter seasons, with fewer activities in the garden, I’m excited and up for some sewing projects.
-My kitchen will be seeing a lot of action and I need these stitched and sewn kitchen accessories to help me through.
-And with the gift-giving holiday just around the corner, these sewn kitchen accessories aren’t bad gift ideas either.
-In fact, they can be the perfect gift for your mother, sister, aunt, and friends who love puttering around the kitchen like you.
+These fall and winter seasons, with fewer activities in the garden, I’m excited and up for some sewing hand towels to brighten up my kitchen.

-All the baking and cooking in your oven will go through this holiday season, you’ll appreciate this handy hand towel hanging in your oven.
+All the baking and cooking in your oven will go through this time of year, you’ll appreciate this handy hand towel hanging in your oven.
 Give this to a friend or family who loves cooking and your thoughtfulness will surely be appreciated.

 Coasters may be undervalued, but I’m positive your friends and family will appreciate your labor of love with this gift.
 This should be one great idea for taking care of fabric scraps.